May 9, 2025

 • > Brophy Black Family Alliance (BBFA)

-Our next meeting will take place on Tuesday, April 22 at 7 p.m. via Zoom.
+Our next meeting will take place on Tuesday, May 13 at 7 p.m. via Zoom.
 Calendar invites with login credentials have been sent via email.
+The meeting will include a college readiness info session featuring:

 Contact President Rashad Thornton (bbfa@brophyprep.org) for more information about our upcoming events.